-Scroll down to the bottom of my home page and read—if you haven’t already—a verse from Ecclesiastes that’s horrified me for years, and for two reasons: I love to read books, and I love to write books.
-And apparently, it turns out they’re meaningless.
-Not only that, but they ‘weary the soul.’
-Oh crap.
+There's a verse in Ecclesiastes that’s horrified me for years, and for two reasons: I love to read books, and I love to write books.
+And apparently, it turns out they’r meaningless and ‘weary the soul’.

-Rick is presently engaged in the herculean business of writing a dissertation for his doctorate in the philosophy of religion.
+My husband is presently engaged in the herculean business of writing a dissertation for his doctorate in the philosophy of religion.
 Never mind that philosophy of religion seems a misnomer to me, he just told me that every dissertation ever written is published.
 Who reads these published books?
-So far his footnotes take up half of each page and for the love of god, who reads footnotes?
+So far his footnotes take up half of each page like ingredients on the back on a cereal box.

-Sometimes important books are on display, books like The Grapes of Wrath, by Steinbeck, and Tim O’Brien’s, The Things They Carried.
+Sometimes important books are on display, books like The Grapes of Wrath and Tim O’Brien’s, The Things They Carried.
 They’re open to important pages, where the author’s gift to the world of letters can be appreciated and cherished.
 Someday I would like to have a book on display open to an important page.
 Adults would stroll by and point to it and whisper my name to their children who would have no interest in me or my book and are only biding time until they get the ice cream they were promised after they go through this one last museum.
-But still.
-I would like that Awesomeness.
+But still, you know . . .

-Rick and I have talked at length about his dissertation, and while sometimes I’ve had to tentatively raise a hand like I’m in Philosophy 101 for him to repeat himself or at least stop using the word perdurantist, I’ve learned a lot.
+My husband and I have talked at length about his dissertation, and while sometimes I’ve had to ask him what perdurantist or noesis means, I’ve learned a lot.
 In fact I’ve made a few good points myself, after which we both pause and say, hmm, that is a good point and I feel super smart.
 These conversations always take place in the mornings, before my Adderall wears off.
-If he refers back to the conversation later in the day I bring up dinner or a TV show, something to distract him because I no longer feel super smart.
+If he refers back to the conversation later in the day I bring up dinner, something to distract him because I no longer feel super smart.

-A week ago, after I told him I thought it was ridiculous that there are all those dissertations floating around out there that no one reads, Rick said something interesting.
-He told me that every dissertation has to have a new slant, some way of approaching a new topic, something that’s never been examined before.
+A week ago, after I told him I thought it was foolish that there are all those dissertations floating around out there that no one reads, he said something interesting; he told me that every dissertation has to have a different slant, a new way to approaching a topic, something that’s never been examined before.

-But dang, that means that PhD candidates have to come up with narrower and narrower things to write about because, as Ecclesiastes points out, there’s no end to the books already written.
+So inevitably PhD candidates have to come up with narrower and narrower subjects to write about because, as Ecclesiastes points out, there’s no end to the books already written.
 How do you find something that’s never been written before?
-The problem of evil?
-Crud, Augustine got to that one first.
+The problem of evil?, leave it alone.
+Augustine got that one.

-I wonder if when Ecclesiastes says books weary the soul, it’s alluding to the fact that there are so many books written about stupid things that don’t matter when there are so many things to write about that do matter, or read that do matter.
+I wonder if when Ecclesiastes says books weary the soul, it’s alluding to the many books that have been written about things that don’t matter when there are so many things to write about that do matter, or read that do matter.
 Stuff that makes contact with redemption in this day and age in a unique way, or circles back to the problem of evil, only this time instead of the unjustness of leprosy, the backdrop is violence in the Middle East or metastatic brain tumors.

 So.
 Hmm.
 The problem of Ecclesiastes 12:12.

-But reading the Bible, reading Ecclesiastes or the Gospel of John, doesn’t weary the soul.
-In fact it will lift up your soul.
-There’s meaning in the non-fiction parts and the figurative parts, there’s meaning in every sentence.
+But reading the Bible, reading Ecclesiastes or the Gospel of John, doesn’t weary my soul.
+In fact it lifts up my soul.
+There’s meaning in the non-fiction parts and the figurative parts, every word addresses my sputtering existence.
 Jesus healing a blind man really happened, but it's not just about healing a blind man.
 It also opens our eyes to the bigger, beautiful story—the story to end all stories.
-John Irving, Willa Cather, Harper Lee; good job, really, I should hope to write so profoundly, but I’ll never approach something as important as one crossed T of the Bible.
+John Irving, Willa Cather, W.H.
+Auden; I should hope to write so profoundly, but I’ll never approach anything as important as one crossed T of the Bible.

-In the end I think it’s a priority thing.
+In the end I think it’s about priority.
 Eugene Peterson, in The Message, translates Ecclesiastes 12:12 as:

 Fifty Shades of Gray notwithstanding, there's nothing wrong with a good beach read, but I also love a rich story, where I'm struck by subtexts and deeper meanings, and wonder about the author’s intent and accidental narratives.
 But I need to remember I shouldn't make it my life’s work to study books when the book to end all books is on my bedside table.